-Every year, about 50 babies in New York City die from a sleep-related injury.
+Every year, between 40 and 50 babies in New York City die from a sleep-related injury.
 That’s almost one baby every week.
 The good news is these deaths are preventable.
 Read below to learn more about sleep-related injury deaths and how to safely put your baby to sleep.

 What is a Sleep-Related Injury Death?

 A sleep-related injurydeath is the sudden death of an infant less than 1 year old that occurs because of where and/or how they were placed to sleep.
 Sleep-related infant injury death is not the same as SIDS (Sudden Infant Death Syndrome) or “crib death.”
 SIDS is the natural death of a baby that cannot be explained after a careful medical review of the case.
 Unlike SIDS, sleep-related infant injury deaths involve accidents that can be explained and are mostly preventable.

 Here are the most recent guidelines from the American Academy of Pediatrics (AAP), issued in October 2016, for where and how to safely place your baby to sleep:

 Until their first birthday – for naps and at night.
 Babies breathe better on their backs than on their stomachs or sides.
 Sleeping on their backs opens up their chests and makes it easier for them to draw in more oxygen to their brains.
 Babies who sleep on their sides can more easily roll onto their stomach, making it harder for them to breathe and increasing their risk of suffocation.
 Babies are also MORE likely to choke, if they spit up, when placed on their stomach.

 Your baby should never sleep in an adult bed, on a couch or on a chair with you or anyone else (e.g., other children or pets).
 Babies may suffocate if another person accidently rolls on top of them or covers their nose and mouth.